amiabix/zisk/book/getting_started/quickstart-dev.md

 `sudo apt-get install qemu-system`

 ### Create New Hello World Project
-Create a new project using the Zisk toolchain:
+Create a new project using the ZisK toolchain:

 ```bash
 cargo-zisk sdk new hello_world